jumphone/Delia/README.md

     mydelia <- Delia(EXP, REF, COMBAT=TRUE)

-EXP: expression matrix of query data; colname is query name, rowname is gene
+EXP: expression matrix of query data; colname is query name, rowname is gene name

-REF: expression matrix of reference; colname is cell type, rowname is gene
+REF: expression matrix of reference; colname is cell type, rowname is gene name

 COMBAT: use ComBat to do batch-effect correction (default is TRUE)